 Here are 3 ways to get unstuck from holiday relationship challenges and move forward toward what you want…

 Get clear about what you really want and what’s most important to you.
 You have to know what you want before you can move toward it.

 If you need help sorting that out, get our program “Should You Stay or Should You Go?” that’s one of best resources available anywhere to help you make this decision.

-If you need more support, work with us personally by phone or Skype and we’ll help you find out what’s really in your heart to do.
+If you need more support, work with us personally by phone or Zoom and we’ll help you find out what’s really in your heart to do.

-You can have one of us help you sort through your relationship challenges personally in person, by phone or Skype.
+You can have one of us help you sort through your relationship challenges personally in person, by phone or Zoom.

 The next thing we’ll suggest to help you move out of “limbo” is…

 2. Try one new idea to move toward what you want

 If communication with your partner is a problem that is holding you back from the love you want, learn some new ways to listen and speak to each other.